 Time for another definition in the spirit of Bierce

 Definition: Confessional.
 A place for practicing and perfecting the arts of denying and lying.

 It is also essential to appreciate that an enormous amount of self-selection, and selective screening, of who gets into the church, and who progresses once in it, has been going on for centuries.
 As with any powerful, hierarchical and secretive organisation these elements inevitably foster perversion and corruption.
 The added element of celibacy in the Catholic church means that it is almost inevitable that a substantial proportion of the entrants will be ‘unusual’ personalities, by whatever criteria one applies to such things.

 Indeed, the tendency to attract ‘unsuitable’ personalities is inevitably becoming more pronounced as the church and educated western societies move further apart — I gather most Australian seminaries have empty echoing rooms, and many parishes now need to import their incumbents from Africa.
 The immigration department could put a stop to that one right away!
-Especially since we cannot know which ones are paedophiles.
+Especially since we cannot possibly know which ones are paedophiles, or whatever.
 The United Nations, no less, have been blocked by the Vatican on child protection issues — because those measures would allow extradition of thousands (that is not an exaggeration, it would be thousands) of paedophile Catholic priests to face prosecution, which at present cannot be done.